 And I’m thrilled that his widow Hélène is watching our work closely from Paris and we hope will join us in Hà Nội for a future concert!

 There is probably an entire CD of Đạo‘s works for ancient Vietnamese instruments, including a large piece for an ensemble of the instruments from Huế.
 Our soloists, Phạm Trà My and Ngô Trà My, are also the dedicatees of their pieces.
 So the continuity of Vietnamese music, both ancient and contemporary, will be compelling at the concert on December 1st at L’espace.

 I am so proud of my colleagues in the Hà Nội New Music Ensemble, Vũ Nhật Tân and Phạm Trường Sơn and Đàm Quang Minh of the Đông Kinh Cở Nhạc/Ancient Ensemble of Tonkin for their inspired leadership while I’ve recharged my battery at home in California.
 If you are some of my loyal readers in Hà Nội, make plans to go to L’espace on Saturday December 1st at 20h00.

 And I’ll be returning to Hà Nội in early 2019 to go to next steps blending the ancient and the new for Vietnamese music with some major world premieres.

 Buy your plane ticket now!

 The development of transportation has truly changed the story of cultural exchange.
-Our East West narrative is a compelling for the 21st century.
+Our East West narrative is genuinely compelling for the 21st century.
 Though we have the chance to learn about each other more quickly than ever before, our education is life long.
 I am sure we will get closer and closer as long as we retain a key ingredient, to keep humility in our hearts about the complexity of our world.